-The Knee Impact Bolsters help protect the knees of the driver and the front passenger, and position front occupants for the best interaction with the Advanced Front Airbags.
+The Knee Impact Bolsters help protect the knees of the passenger side front passenger by positioning the passenger for the best interaction with the Advanced Front Airbags.

-Along with seat belts and pretensioners, Advanced Front Airbags work with the knee bolsters to provide improved protection for the driver and front passenger.
+Along with seat belts and pretensioners, Advanced Front Airbags work with the driver side knee airbag and the passenger side knee bolster to provide improved protection for the driver and front passenger.
 Side airbags also work with seat belts to improve occupant protection.